 It is natural to feel worried or concerned about what your employer will think and say if you tell them about your illness.
 You might be scared of losing your job or losing the respect and friendship of your colleagues.

 Do not let your job be the reason that is keeping you from dedicating yourself to recovery.

 Do not suffer alone or in silence.
 Call us today on 0808 1150 446.

 Why should you tell your boss?

 The reality is that your substance abuse is stopping you from fulfilling your true professional potential.
-And if you do not seek professional help, then your illness will worsen and you will lose your job.
+And if you do not seek professional help, your illness will worsen, and you will lose your job.

 Showing that you are actively and seriously considering help and recovery will demonstrate your pro-activeness and your initiative.